Conditions

 59%

-Recurrent stroke risk reduction after
+Recurrent stroke risk reduction in

-DETERMINING PFO
+Determining PFO

 • Atrial septal aneurysm and/or a moderate-to-severe shunt